zijianchen98/BAND-2k/README.md

-# BAND-2k
+# BAND-2k Database
-An Banding Artifact Noticeable Database for Deep Learning of Image Quality Assessment
+A Banding Artifact Noticeable Database for Deep Learning of Image Quality Assessment

+## Introduction
+We constructed so far the largest banding-affected database and named it the Banding Artifact Noticeable 2k Database (BAND-2k).
+It contains 2,000 distorted images clipped from over 870 source videos with four encoding schemes: H.264, H.265, VP9, and bit-depth manipulation.
+A total of 44,371 scores were collected by 23 non-experienced subjects in an offline laboratory environment.